-The Reference Index promotes environmental and social characteristics by selecting and weighting the constituents with the aim of meeting the minimum standards of the EU Climate Transition Benchmarks ("EU CTB") and removing securities from the Parent Index that do not meet certain ESG criteria as outlined above, as of each Reference Index rebalance.
+The Reference Index promotes environmental and social characteristics by excluding companies from the Parent Index which do not fulfil the specific ESG criteria outlined above, as of each Reference Index rebalance.

 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?